Oil prices rise on nagging fears of fuel shortages

 On Monday, Colonial Pipeline, which transports more than 2.5 million barrels per day (bpd) of gasoline, diesel and jet fuel, said it was working to restore much of its operations by the end of the week.

-"Right now there's a generalized anxiety premium being built into prices because of Colonial and it's keeping a floor under the market," said John Kilduff, partner at Again Capital LLC in New York.
+"Right now there's a generalised anxiety premium being built into prices because of Colonial and it's keeping a floor under the market," said John Kilduff, partner at Again Capital LLC in New York.

 Fuel supply disruption has driven gasoline prices at the pump to multi-year highs and demand has spiked in some areas served by the pipeline as motorists fill their tanks.